Every NFL player has a story, a journey if you will.

 |Pureifory at right tackle, with McCoy at his usual left tackle position|

 The next season Okoniewski backed up Pureifory who had a breakout year as a starter and racked up 11 sacks, including five against the Rams including one for a safety.
-He also blocked his third punt in four years, not counted a deflected punt his rookie year.
+He also blocked his third punt in four years, not counting a deflected punt his rookie year.

 In 1976 Mike McCoy was again the starter at left tackle and Pureifory split time with Dave Roller who returned from the World Football League in late 1975 to join the Packers for the last six games and had shown some good pass rush ability.
 It was a pretty good threesome at tackle combining for 19½ sacks and batting down 11 passes between them.

 In 1977 McCoy was traded to the Raiders and Pureifory and Roller were the tackles but there was a change in the fronts back to what they dabbled in back in '74—the Packers wet from playing left- and right defensive tackles to 'flopping' them—Pureifory played nose and Roller played 3-technique, playing on the shoulder of the guard.

 But once again, like in '74, the Packers didn't do it every game, some games they played a more traditional left- and right- alignment for their defensive tackles.
 So the 'flop' was not an every-game thing.

 |Even front vs Bears, Pureifory the right tackle|

 |Even front vs Saints, right tackle|

 |Pureifory, right tackle, here undershift, playing 3-tech|

 |Again, Pureifory, right tackle, here undershift, playing 3-tech|